kudoichika/Ultimate-ERS-iOS/README.md

 # Ultimate ERS · [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
-A realtime iOS game of ERS!
+A realtime iOS multiplayer game/server for ERS!

 ERS stands for Egpytian Rat Slap (or Rat Screw/other names) and is a pretty fun and challenging card game (if you have really tough opponents, like I did in high school).
 I built this game as a way to play with friends over quarantine and as a way to hone my skills so they don't grow numb.

 The supported multiplayer server is located in the [server](https://github.com/usjpin/Ultimate-ERS/tree/master/server) folder.

-### Features
+### Game Features
 - Single player game with 2-4 "AI" opponents that can have a chosen difficulty ranging from 1-5
 - Multiplayer 2-player game with realtime competition support using the custom built game server
-- Customizable with 13 different kinds of slap pattern rules (Adding some popular home rules)
+- Customizable with 13 different kinds of slap pattern rules (Added some of the popular home rules)

 ### GamePlay
 - Demo vid in the repo.
 Will be converted to gif and put here later.